scraperwiki/dumptruck/readme.md

 Slow start
 =======
+## Initialize

+You can specify a few of keyword arguments when you initialize the Highwall object.
+Here they are with their defaults.

+* `dbname="highwall.db"`: File to use for the database

+So you if you want the database file to be `bucket-wheel-excavators.db`, you can use this.

+    h = Highwall(dbname="bucket-wheel-excavators.db")

 ## Saving
+As discussed earlier, the simplest `save` call looks like this.

+    h.save({"firstname":"Thomas","lastname":"Levine"})

-You can also pass a list of dictionaries.
+But you can also pass a list of dictionaries.

     data=[
         {"firstname":"Thomas","lastname":"Levine"},
         {"firstname":"Julian","lastname":"Assange"}
     ]
-    save(data)
+    h.save(data)

 You can even past nested structures; dictionaries, sets and lists will automatically be dumped to JSON.